leaNick/fingo-android/.github/CONTRIBUTING.md

 * Keep it compatible.
 Do not introduce changes to the public API, or configurations too lightly.
 Don't make incompatible changes without good reasons!

 ## Translation
-* Tranlations for GnuCash Android are managed using [CrowdIn](crowdin.com/project/gnucash-android)
+* Tranlations for FinGo Android are managed using [CrowdIn](crowdin.com/project/gnucash-android)
 * You can sign up for an account and create/vote for translations.
 * Translations will not be accepted via pull requests